 Director Attendance at Annual Meeting

 The board encourages all directors to attend the annual meeting of shareholders, but does not require director attendance.
-Except for Mr. Wylie, none of our directors attended the 2019 annual meeting of shareholders.
+Due to the COVID-19 pandemic, only Mr. Wylie and Ms. Courkamp attended the 2020 annual meeting of shareholders.

 Board Composition